lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ~~~~
 {: #KEM title='Generic Message Flow when Alice has a KEM key pair' artwork-align="left"}

-1. Bob needs to possess the authentic public KEM key pk of Alice, for instance contained in a KEM certificate that was received and successfully validated by Bob beforehand.¶
+1. Bob needs to possess the authentic public KEM key pk of Alice, for instance contained in a KEM certificate that was received and successfully validated by Bob beforehand.

    Bob generates a shared secret ss and the associated ciphertext ct using the KEM Encapsulate function with Alice's public KEM key pk.
 Bob MUST NOT reuse the ss and ct for other PKI management operations.
-From this data, Bob produces a KemCiphertextInfo structure including the KEM algorithm identifier and the ciphertext ct and sends it to Alice in an InfoTypeAndValue structure defined above.¶
+From this data, Bob produces a KemCiphertextInfo structure including the KEM algorithm identifier and the ciphertext ct and sends it to Alice in an InfoTypeAndValue structure defined above.

    ~~~~ asn.1
      Encapsulate(pk) -> (ct, ss)